WebucatorTraining/lahman-baseball-mysql/README.md

 ## Data Changed/Fixed
 1. MLN - In *AllstarFull.csv*, teamID "MLN" exists.
 That should be "ML1".
 In *Teams.csv*, "MLN" is value for `teamIDBR`, `teamIDlahman45`, and `teamIDretro`, but not for `teamID`.
 We changed this value to "ML1" in the `allstarfull` table of the MySQL database.
 1. WSN - In *AllstarFull.csv*, teamID "WSN" exists.
 That should be "WAS".
 In *Teams.csv*, "WSN" is value for `teamIDlahman45` and `teamIDretro`, but not for `teamID`.
 We changed this value to "WAS" in the `allstarfull` table of the MySQL database.
 1. MIL 1970 - 1997.
 In *AllstarFull.csv*, these records use "MIL" as the TeamID.
-They should be "ML4", as that is the Brewers' TeamID for those years.
+They should be "ML4" as that is the Brewers' TeamID for those years.
 We changed this.
 1. LAA 1997 - 2004.
 In *AllstarFull.csv*, these records use "LAA" as the TeamID.
-They should be "ANA", as that is the Angels' TeamID for those years.
+They should be "ANA" as that is the Angels' TeamID for those years.
 We changed this.

 ## Python Script
 1. This is only relevant if you're going to try to recreate the MySQL script.
 If you do that and have suggestions, please create an issue.